kolkhis/tech-notes/ato/index.md

 this event!
 Getting to chat with people from different walks of life who have all found their way into tech was an amazing experience.

-Everyone -- and I mean everyone (attendees, volunteers, and speakers) -- is all passionate about technology.
-People are there because they care.
+Everyone in attendance is passionate about technology -- and I mean everyone ( attendees, volunteers, and speakers).
+People are there because they care about the future of tech and open source.

 The community is the beating heart of open source, and it's beating strong.

 ## Things I Learned